meta112/calculator/README.md

 # calculator

-Calculator website using JS, HTML, and CSS
+Calculator website using JS, HTML, and CSS.

 Can display history of past calculations and go back to them